ultrasecurity/Storm-Breaker/README.md

 > Zip the contents of the storm-web folder completely and upload it to the public_html path .

 > Note that the tool should not be opened in a path like this > yourdomain.com/st-web
 > Instead , it should be opened purely in the public_html path (i.e. : don't just zip the storm-web folder itself, but manually zip its contents (the index.php file and other belongings should be in the public_html path)

 #### Attention!:

->Note that to use this tool on your Localhost , You also need SSL .
+> Note that to use this tool on your Localhost , You also need SSL .
 Because many of the tool's capabilities require SSL .

+#### Attention!:

+> To run ngrok on termux you need to enable your personal hotspot and cellular network.

 </p>